LibrePDF/OpenPDF/openpdf-kotlin/README.md

-# OpenPDF Kotlin (Experimental)
+# OpenPDF Kotlin

-**OpenPDF Kotlin** is an experimental Kotlin extension module for [OpenPDF](https://github.com/LibrePDF/OpenPDF) that provides idiomatic Kotlin APIs, utilities, and builder-style functionality for working with PDF documents.
+**OpenPDF Kotlin** is an *experimental* Kotlin extension module for
+[OpenPDF](https://github.com/LibrePDF/OpenPDF).
+It provides idiomatic Kotlin APIs, utilities, and
+builder-style functionality for working with PDF documents.

-This submodule is designed to make OpenPDF more convenient and expressive for Kotlin developers, using features such as:
+This submodule makes OpenPDF more convenient and expressive for Kotlin developers by offering:

-- Extension functions for common tasks
+- Extension functions for common PDF tasks
 - A lightweight Kotlin-style `PdfBuilder`
-- DSL-inspired document generation
+- DSL-inspired document generation syntax

+Kotlin pull requests are welcome!

 ---